bibleexchange/courses/book-of-romans/003_practical/1201_chapter-12-a-living-sacrifice.md

 > Matthew 17:1&ndash;2&mdash;And after six days Jesus taketh Peter, James, and John his brother, and bringeth them up into an high mountain apart,2 And was transfigured before them: and his face did shine as the sun, and his raiment was white as the light.
 <!-- -->
 > Matthew Henry's Commentary &mdash;The work of the Holy Ghost first begins in the understanding, and is carried on to the will, affections, and conversation, till there is a change of the whole man into the likeness of God, in knowledge, righteousness, and true holiness.
 Thus, to be godly, is to give up ourselves to God.

-What becomes the motivating center of a Christians life?
-THE WILL OF GOD.

-### Real Salvation = Practical holiness

-Wearing His righteousness and thus daily purifying ourselves

-Successful Christians:

-1. They have a sound foundation (which is the Word of God)
-2. They have a sound work habits
-3. They esteem others before themselves
-4. They keep their self-respect by being loyal to God and His holy word
-5. They do things God&apos;s way, understanding that it always the best way
-6. They are very cooperative (finding what God wants in any situation and doing it)
-7. They listen to others (and in return they are heard)
-8. They are enthusiastic about every endeavor that they are faced with
-9. They are a friend (and in return they have friends)
-10. They are sincere
-11. They set goals (both small and large goals)
-12. They use any failure as a stepping stone for success
-13. They set their mind (on things above, not on the things of this earth)
-14. They find a place to rest their mind (in fasting and praying)
-15. They have skill &mdash; they are instant in season and out of season
-16. They give God the glory for they have accomplished
-17. They check their motives

 ### Renewing of Your Mind